therealsphinx/support.balsamiq.com/content/mybalsamiq/grouping.md

 This document offers a couple of suggestions.

-## Using a naming scheme within a project
+## Using a Naming Scheme within a Project

 A simple way to group mockups that are related to the same feature or section of a website is to prepend each mockup with the name of the feature.